Page to be developed; ideas and comments are welcome.

 (The Workers’ Councils, see further on)

 If the world would have been flat and infinite in all directions (the argument seriously surfaced in France, 1968), there would have been some more room, but when the centres start to lose profitability the extension cannot compensate for it in the long run.
+On the other hand, the world population keeps growing (since the beginning of capitalism even exponentially), which also expands the market, even when not territorially.

 This also gives way to a whole very nice discussion about the mass of profits compensating for the falling rate of profit, which doesn’t work in the long run neither, and in the short run only for bigger capitals.